Matches Played Online

 System cards

 Please.
-It need not be detailed but should specify leads and carding (not covered by self-description above).
+It need not be detailed but should specify leads and carding.

 BBO provides an easy mechanism to create a system card ('Convention Card') and this can be associated with a given partner.
 It is rather neat: it becomes joint property, either partner may change it, and it appears whenever the partnership sits down to play.
 We favour the 'simple' card (not the unfamiliar ACBL style), choose 'Modern Acol' or 'SAYC' (for 5-card majors) and edit.
 To find the opponents' card, check the blue menu-button during play.
 Lastly, if you cannot do that, captains should as a courtesy, email copies of printed EBU System Cards to opponents.